Daniel-KM/Omeka-S-module-Feed/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Feed] is a module for [Omeka S] that provides a RSS feed to users from selected pages and resources.
+[Feed] is a module for [Omeka S] that provides RSS and Atom feeds to users from selected pages and resources, from search results, and from [Advanced Search] search pages.

 Installation